Hybrid work & burnout: what it is and how employers can help

 As businesses move away from the traditional office model for hybrid or remote first alternatives, teams will become more disparate, and management could struggle to keep their company cultures strong.
 As we have less face time with our colleagues, creating opportunities to come together will become more crucial for motivation and morale.
 Whether bi-annual or quarterly, hosting a corporate retreat gives organizations the chance to deliver critical business updates and gather employees to reignite ambitions and bond over shared goals.

-Picking an and mixing meetings with fun activities is a great way to disseminate essential updates while acknowledging your teams' achievements.
+Picking an inspiring destination and mixing meetings with fun activities is a great way to disseminate essential updates while acknowledging your teams' achievements.
 After gathering for an all-hands meeting, pair up different departments for a cookery class or decadent wine tasting.
 But to avoid giving off a cringy organized fun factor, make sure you include some time for employees to let their hair down and cut loose.

 As the pandemic brought most of our plans to a halt, many of us came to realize the power of having things to look forward to.
 A kickass corporate retreat can keep your employees excited about working for your organization and maybe even a flurry of talent reaching out for opportunities.
 After all, in the age of social media, news of an awesome company culture will spread!